The best monitors for graphic artists

 What you need to know:

-If you're not yet working in graphic art or design professionally, you might not be ready to splash out on a high-resolution display with pro specs.
+If you're not yet working in graphic art or design professionally, you might be tight on cash.
 If you're looking for a more affordable screen to get started with, we think the Xiaomi G27i is the best budget monitor for graphic design.

 Design and build: Given that this is a budget monitor, the design is pretty barebones, as you'd expect.
 You can't adjust the display's height or positioning, while the ports are on the back of the screen rather than the underneath, which you'll need to be aware of if you want to place it against a wall.
 Speaking of ports, you only get two slots: one for HDMI 2.0 and one for DisplayPort (there's a 3.5mm headphone jack too).
 But when the price is this cheap, a little cheapness in the build is acceptable, especially when you consider the quality of the screen itself and how little Xiaomi charges for it.